Leper hospitals in medieval England: Notable excavations

-St. Mary Magdalene hospital
+St. Mary Magdalen Hospital, Winchester

-One of the most extensively studied leper hospitals in England is St. Mary Magdalene, Winchester.
+One of the most extensively studied leper hospitals in England is St. Mary Magdalen, Winchester.
 Founded in the late 11th or early 12th century, it was one of the earliest known leper hospitals in England and continued to function into the late medieval period.

 Excavations at the site, led by Simon Roffey and colleagues, uncovered structural remains indicating a typical leper hospital layout, including a chapel, dormitories, infirmaries, and a cemetery.

 The discovery at St. Mary Magdalene was a large burial site containing skeletal remains with clear signs of leprosy.
 Osteoarchaeological analysis identified bone lesions, facial deformities, and limb damage consistent with advanced stages of Mycobacterium leprae infection.

 Further analysis of the remains revealed important insights into the social status and diet of hospital residents.
-Stable isotope analysis indicated that many individuals buried at St. Mary Magdalene had access to protein-rich diets, suggesting that some residents may have belonged to wealthier social classes, possibly including former merchants or minor nobility who sought refuge in hospitals as their conditions worsened.
+Stable isotope analysis indicated that many individuals buried at St. Mary Magdalene had access to protein-rich diets, suggesting that individuals with leprosy were perhaps not treated as poorly as previously thought.